Why we supply PDFs

 To be fair, the Jpeg algorithm does a pretty good job of this and you probably wouldn’t notice too much difference after one resize, save and reopen.
 But repeat this cycle several times and as the illustration shows, you can expect all those nice smooth curves to become pixelated and fuzzy – not what you want to see on your artwork creations!

 The PDF format allows you to open it in your image editing program, at or close to, the final required size without affecting the quality.
-Once you have worked on the image, you should then ideally save the new version as a TIFF, a BMP or PSD (Photoshop file) all of which are lossless formats.
+Once you have worked on the image, including having resized it once, you should then ideally save the new version as a TIFF, a BMP or PSD (Photoshop file) all of which are lossless formats.

 Prints are always better quality when made from a TIFF or PSD.
 You should only ever create a Jpeg version when saving the final image for use on the internet.
 And always retain your original PDF download for when you need to use it for a new project.